 Months of entry

-> Newman’s MA programme in Victorian Studies fuses historical, literary and philosophical approaches to the Victorian period to provide you with a deep and holistic understanding of the Victorian era.
+Newman’s MA programme in Victorian Studies fuses historical, literary and philosophical approaches to the Victorian period to provide you with a deep and holistic understanding of the Victorian era.
 Situated in the ‘leading Victorian city of the age’ (Asa Briggs, 1962), Newman provides the ideal setting to study the Victorians.
-The course will make use of the facilities of Birmingham Museum and Art Gallery, home of one of the finest nineteenth century art collections in the UK.
+The course will make use of the facilities of the Birmingham Midland Institute one of the most important civic bodies of Victorian Birmingham.

-> Fees and funding
+Fees and funding

 For the most up-to-date course information please visit the course page on the Newman University website.